alasca-association/tarook/docs/user/reference/options/yk8s.kubernetes.rst

-Set this variable if this cluster contains worker with GPU access and you want to make use of these inside of the cluster, so that the driver and surrounding framework is deployed.
+Set this variable if this cluster contains worker with GPU access and you want to make use of these inside of the cluster, so that the NVIDIA device plugin, drivers and surrounding framework is deployed.

 **Type:**::